stevenxchung/Introduction-to-Operating-Systems/Lesson 03/01-operating-system-components-quiz.md

 Which of the following are likely components of an operating system?

-A: file system (hides hardware complexity), device driver (makes decisions), scheduler (distributes processes)
+A: file system (hides hardware complexity), device driver (makes decisions), scheduler (distributes processes).